Ontraport/PilotPress/readme.txt

 You can reach support Monday thru Friday from 7:00am – 9:00pm PST.
 Saturday, we’re available from 9:00am – 1:00pm and Sundays 5:00pm – 9:00pm PST.

-Most questions or concerns can be addressed via our wiki which contains detailed information on each and every feature of our software.
-The address of our wiki is [http://wiki.officeautopilot.com](http://wiki.officeautopilot.com).

-For any other question or concern that the wiki does not address, please email us at support@officeautopilot.com, call us at 805.568.1424, login and submit a ticket (in the help section, link in the upper right).
+Please email us at support@ONTRAPORT.com, call us at 805.568.1424, login and submit a ticket (in the help section, link in the upper right).

 = How will I charge for my membership site? =